Kian Lawley: 2010–2015: Early YouTube career

-Acting career
+2015–2018: Acting career

 Lawley's first starring role was in the 2015 film The Chosen in which he played a 19 year old who must contend with a demon to save his niece.
 In 2016, he co-starred with Bella Thorne in the comedy Shovel Buddies.
 In March 2016, the film was selected and premiered at SXSW Festival.
-In an interview about the film Lawley said "I don’t plan to ditch to YouTube, I plan to do both [acting and YouTube]".
+In an interview about the film Lawley said "I don't plan to ditch to YouTube, I plan to do both [acting and YouTube]".
 Lawley also played "Bean Boy" in the 2016 Tyler Perry comedy Boo!
 A Madea Halloween.

 In 2017, Lawley and JC Caylen starred in and executive produced their show H8TERS, a comedy about internet celebrities, haters and millennial culture.
 That year, Lawley appeared alongside Zoey Deutch, Halston Sage, and Logan Miller in the film Before I Fall, for which he won the award for Choice Movie Actor: Drama at the 2017 Teen Choice Awards.
-In 2017 he also starred in the series "Zac & Mia", a show that follows the lives of two ordinary teenagers undergoing cancer treatment.
+In 2017 he also starred in the series Zac & Mia, a show that follows the lives of two ordinary teenagers undergoing cancer treatment.
 The show was nominated for six Daytime Emmy Awards and won two: Outstanding Lead Actress in a Digital Daytime Drama Series and Outstanding Writing in a Digital Drama Series.
-In 2017, AwesomenessTV renewed "Zac & Mia" for a second season.
-In 2018, Lawley received a nomination for the Best Actor In A Digital Drama Daytime Emmy Award for his performance in "Zac & Mia".
+In 2017, AwesomenessTV renewed Zac & Mia for a second season.
+In 2018, Lawley received a nomination for the Best Actor In A Digital Drama Daytime Emmy Award for his performance in Zac & Mia.

 On February 5, 2018, it was announced that Lawley had been fired from The Hate U Give due to a resurfaced video showing Lawley using racially offensive slurs.
 His scenes as Chris, the main character's boyfriend, were reshot with Riverdale star KJ Apa.
 Lawley released an apology on Twitter, stating, "I am deeply sorry to those that were effected [sic] by my choice of language.
 I respect Fox's decision to recast this role for The Hate U Give as it is an important story, and it would not be appropriate for me to be involved considering the actions of my past.
 I understand the impact and I have grown a lot and learned since then."
 He was subsequently dropped by his talent agency CAA.

+2019–present: The Reality House

+Lawley and Caylen have taken a shift on their channel with more significant productions.
+In July 2019, they premiered their new Big Brother-style series The Reality House which features a group of YouTubers in a house competing to win $25,000.
+The series did extremely well, gaining over 25 million views collectively across all ten episodes and a second season began filming in November 2019.
+The second season premiered in January 2020 and included more elaborate challenges and an increased prize of $50,000.
+The second season was also a success online, with the first two seasons gaining nearly a million views per episode.
+A fourth season is pending.